-We’ve covered that here, and I won’t dignify the conspiracy theories with anything more than this — no it won’t.
-Of course, I’ll always welcome new thorough research that helps us understand any risks better, but currently there is credible indication of health risks.
+We’ve covered this before and I won’t dignify the conspiracy theories with anything more than this — no it won’t.
+Of course, I’ll always welcome new thorough research that helps us understand any risks better but currently, there aren’t any credible indications of health risks.

 mmWave doesn’t go far enough for good coverage

 MmWave is definitely the shortest-range technology being used for next-generation networks, but it’s not so short as to be useless.
 Base stations will likely offer up to a kilometer of directed coverage, although 500 meters (~1,500 feet) is probably a safer bet, after taking into account obstacles and foliage.

 That’s obviously not a huge area.
 Many more base stations will need to be packed closer together to cover the same areas 4G networks cover now.
 This is why we’re unlikely to see mmWave deployed out in the countryside or small towns.
 It will probably only be used in urban centers, where it covers the maximum number of consumers in a small space.

 Read on: Forget mmWave, Wi-Fi is the real 5G